akashkaintura/Akash-kaintura-website/src/signalboost/README.md

 Hey there!
 If you're looking for a new gig I'd love to help out by putting some information about you on my signal boosts page.

-Just clone this repository, add your information to [this page](https://github.com/Quinncuatro/Henry-Personal-Website/blob/master/src/signalboost/signalboost.yaml), and put in a pull request.

 ```markdown
 people: